-1 As part of its work programme for 2008, the Joint Inspection Unit (JIU) conducted a review of management and administration in the Universal Postal Union (UPU).
+- 1. As part of its programme of work for 2008, the Joint Inspection Unit (JIU) conducted a review of management and administration in the Universal Postal Union (UPU).
 This review is part of the series of reviews of management and administration at participating organizations undertaken by the Unit.
-The objective of the review is to identify areas for improvement in the management and administration practices of the UPU.
-It focuses on governance, strategic planning, budgeting, human resources management and oversight.

-2 The UPU, established in 1874, is headquartered in Berne, Switzerland, with a membership of 191 countries.
-For 2007-2008, the expenditure budget is 73,350,000 CHF; on-board staff total some 130 persons against an authorized personnel ceiling of 151 positions.
-Another 100 persons occupy posts funded through extrabudgetary funds or are under temporary contracts funded through the regular budget; together the overall funds managed by the UPU for 2007-2008 total some 220 million CHF.

-3 The mission1 of the UPU is to foster the sustainable development of quality, universal, efficient and accessible postal services in order to facilitate communication among the people of the world by:

-- guaranteeing the free circulation of postal items through an interconnected single postal territory; - promoting the adoption of fair and common standards and the application of technology; - cooperation and interaction among stakeholders; - facilitating the effective provision of technical cooperation; - ensuring that the changing needs of customers are addressed.

-4 In accordance with the internal standards and guidelines of the JIU and its internal working procedures, the methodology followed in preparing this report included a preliminary review, a staff survey, questionnaires to the UPU and selected member countries, interviews and in-depth analysis.
-On the basis of the responses received to the questionnaires, the Inspector conducted interviews with officials of the organization and also sought the views of a number of representatives of member countries.
-Comments from the organization on the draft report have been sought and taken into account in finalizing the report.

-5 In accordance with article 11.2 of the JIU statute, this report has been finalized after consultation of the Inspectors so as to test its conclusions and recommendations against the collective wisdom of the Unit.

-6 To facilitate the handling of the report and the implementation of its recommendations and the monitoring thereof, the Annex contains a table indicating whether the report has been submitted to the organizations concerned for action or for information.
-The table identifies those recommendations relevant for each organization, specifying whether they require a decision by the legislative or governing body of the organization or can be acted upon by its executive head.

-7 The Inspector wishes to express her appreciation to all who assisted her in the preparation of this report, and particularly to those who participated in the interviews and so willingly shared their knowledge and expertise.
+The objective of the review is to identify areas for improvement in the management and administration practices of UPU.
+Its focus is on governance, strategic planning, budgeting, human resources management and oversight. - 2.
+UPU, established in 1874, is headquartered in Berne, Switzerland, with a membership of 191 countries.
+For 2007-2008, the expenditure budget is SwF 73,350,000; on-board staff totals some 130 persons against an authorized personnel ceiling of 151 positions.
+Another 100 persons occupy posts funded through extrabudgetary funds or are under temporary contracts funded through the regular budget; together the overall funds managed by UPU for 2007-2008 total some SwF 220 million. - 3.
+The mission of UPU is to foster the sustainable development of quality universal, efficient accessible postal services in order to facilitate communication among the people of the world by: guaranteeing the free circulation of postal items through an interconnected single postal territory; promoting the adoption of fair and common standards and the application of technology; cooperation and interaction among stakeholders; facilitating the effective provision of technical cooperation; and ensuring that the changing needs of customers are addressed. - 4.
+In accordance with the internal standards and guidelines of the JIU and its internal working procedures, the methodology followed in preparing this report included a preliminary review, a staff survey, questionnaires to UPU and to selected member States, interviews and in-depth analysis.
+On the basis of the responses received to the questionnaires, the Inspector conducted interviews with officials of the organization and also sought the views of a number of representatives of member States.
+Comments from the organization on the draft report have been sought and taken into account in finalizing the report. - 5.
+In accordance with article 11.2 of the JIU statute, this report has been finalized after consultation among the Inspectors so as to test its conclusions and recommendations against the collective wisdom of the Unit. - 6.
+To facilitate the handling of the report and the implementation of its recommendations and the monitoring thereof, the annex contains a table indicating whether the report is submitted to the organizations concerned for action or for information.
+The table identifies those recommendations relevant for each organization, specifying whether they require a decision by the legislative or governing body of the organization or can be acted upon by its executive head. - 7.
+The Inspector wishes to express her appreciation to all who assisted her in the preparation of this report, and particularly to those who participated in the interviews and so willingly shared their knowledge and expertise.

-1 See the Preamble of the UPU Constitution as amended at the 23rd Universal Postal Congress held in Bucharest in 2004.
+&lt;sup>1 See the preamble of the Constitution of UPU as amended at the 23rd Universal Postal Congress held in Bucharest in 2004.

 II.
-Governance
+GOVERNANCE

-8 The UPU consists of four main bodies: the Congress, the Council of Administration, the Postal Operations Council and the International Bureau.
-Reference is also made to the Consultative Committee2, which technically is not a Union body.
+8. UPU consists of four main bodies: the Congress, the Council of Administration, the Postal Operations Council and the International Bureau.
+Reference is made also to the Consultative Committee which, technically, is not a Union body.